yihui/yihui.org/content/pkg-formatR.md

 comments in complete lines or after *complete* R expressions.
 Below are some known cases in which `tidy_source()` fails.

-## In-line comments after an incomplete expression or ;
+## Inline comments after an incomplete expression or ;

 ``` {.r}
 1 + 2 + ## comments after an incomplete line